-The institution is dedicated towards taking good care of these sick turtles and their research is helping countless turtles across the globe.
+The institution is dedicated to taking good care of these sick turtles, and their research is helping countless turtles across the globe.

 This popular water park features a wave pool, multiple giant water slides, a lazy river, a splash pad, a water playground, several pools, volleyball courts, bucket dumps, a sandwich shop, cabanas, and plenty more.

 It is located on Jekyll Island and offers scenic views of the Jekyll River.

 Escape from the monotonous daily routine and spend a relaxing and fun-filled day at this park.

 It is recommended to book your tickets online to avail of a discount.